-In general, the concentrations from 2012 compared well with the 2011 data.
-However, some compounds did show average concentrations that were significantly higher than their 2011 values.
-For instance, dichloromethane and acetonitrile showed much larger annual average concentrations in 2012 as opposed to 2011.
-In 2011, their respective annual average concentrations were 1.31, and 0.54 $\mu$ g/m3.
-In 2012, they were 40.12, and 6.03 $\mu$ g/m3.
-The large increase in concentrations arises from significantly elevated concentrations of these compounds on several sample days throughout a 6 week period.
+In general, the concentrations from 2013 compared well with the 2012 data.
+However, some compounds did show average concentrations that were significantly different than their 2012 values.
+For instance, dichloromethane and acetonitrile showed much lower annual average concentrations in 2013 as opposed to 2012.
+In 2012, their respective annual average concentrations were 40.12, and 6.03 $\mu$ g/m3.
+In 2013, they were 15.89, and 1.58 $\mu$ g/m3, respectively.
+The large change in concentrations arises from significantly elevated concentrations of these compounds on several sample days throughout a 6 week period in 2012.
+Elevated dichloromethane concentrations were also seen in 2013, though not near the levels seen in 2010 or

+2012.
+Very large dichloromethane concentrations were also seen in 2010, but not in 2011.
+At this point in time it is unclear what is causing these elevated concentrations.
 The MDL levels did change slightly for some of the compounds, but this is to be expected as the laboratory calculates new MDLs every year.

-Figure 8 through Figure 10 are graphs showing the 24 hour maximum, and annual mean concentrations for each of the 26 compounds that were detected in greater than 90% of the samples in 2012, as well as the remaining VOC compounds that are on the mandatory monitoring list of 19 core HAPs.
+Figure 8 through Figure 10 are graphs showing the 24 hour maximum, and annual mean concentrations for each of the 26 compounds that were detected in greater than 90% of the samples in 2013, as well as the remaining VOC compounds that are on the mandatory monitoring list of 19 core HAPs.
 These graphs are ordered from highest to lowest annual mean concentration.
-Note that the graphs' scales vary from a full-scale level at 20 micrograms per meter cubed to a full-scale value of four micrograms per meter cubed.
-The compounds with the five largest annual average concentrations are dichloromethane, acetonitrile, toluene, styrene, and dichlorodifluoromethane.
-Their values are 40.12, 6.03, 3.66, 2.96, and 2.57 micrograms per meter cubed, respectively.
-In comparison, the same respective concentration values from the 2011 NMP report are 3.51, 24.68, 2.70, 0.25, and 1.23 micrograms per meter cubed, respectively.
+Note that the graphs' scales vary from a full-scale level at 20 micrograms per meter cubed to a full-scale value of 0.5 micrograms per meter cubed.
+The compounds with the five largest annual average concentrations are dichloromethane, carbon disulfide, toluene, dichlorodifluoromethane, and styrene.
+Their values are 15.89, 3.02, 2.96, 2.54, and 1.91 micrograms per meter cubed, respectively.
+In comparison, the 2012 national averages for the same respective compounds are 25.08, 5.17, 2.57, 0.26, and 1.48 micrograms per meter cubed, respectively.

 Figure 8.
-VOC Annual and Maximum Concentrations 2012
+VOC Annual and Maximum Concentrations 2013

 Figure 9.
-VOC Annual and Maximum Concentrations 2012, ctd.
+VOC Annual and Maximum Concentrations 2013, ctd.